Ahmed-Nazeeh/Autocad-Plant3d-Python-Scripts-Policy/privacy_policy.md

 Last updated: 09/18/2024

-1. Introduction
+Introduction

-Welcome to "PyGasket & PyValFit: Elevate Your Piping Experience" .
-We respect your privacy and want to inform you that our Python script does not collect, use, disclose, or store any of your personal information.
-This Privacy Policy explains our data practices.
+Welcome to "PyGasket & PyValFit: Elevate Your Piping Experience."
+This Privacy Policy explains our commitment to providing a safe and secure user experience with our application.

+Scope
+This policy applies to your use of the application and its features.
+It outlines the general terms and conditions of usage.

-2. Changes to This Privacy Policy
+Updates to This Policy

-While our script does not involve data collection, we may update this Privacy Policy as needed to reflect any changes in its functionality or usage.
-We will notify you of any changes by posting the updated Privacy Policy on this page.
+We may make changes to this Privacy Policy to reflect any updates in functionality.
+Any changes will be posted on this page, and you are encouraged to review it periodically.

-3. Contact Us
+Contact Information

-If you have any questions or concerns about our Privacy Policy or the operation of our Python script, please contact us at service@expertahmed.com.
+For any inquiries about this Privacy Policy, feel free to reach out to us at service@expertahmed.com.